hexaxsoftwares/houx.js/README.md

   </div>`
 }
 ```
-Recommends the use of multline string literal to support multiline and concise templating.
+Recommends the use of Backticks for multline string literal for concise templating.

 2. ##### `model`